 The Lunar New Year has its roots in many different worldly traditions and cultures.
 Some of the places it is celebrated, like the United States, Canada, Korea, Spain, Italy, Australia, Brazil, New Zealand, and Panama, might even surprise the most well-traveled people.

-The most important thing to remember about the Lunar New Year is that while it may be celebrated differently around the world, it represents happiness and renewal everywhere.
+The most important thing to remember about the Lunar New Year is while it may be celebrated differently around the world, it represents happiness and renewal everywhere.
 It symbolizes what connects us all: our humanity.
-And it reminds us to relish every moment we have here together.
+It reminds us to relish every moment we have here together.

 For additional resources to bring into your classroom for Lunar New Year, check out the interactive Wonder Pack from Pear Deck.